MethodAtlas

 Motivating Example: The Effect of Unionization on Wages

 You want to know whether joining a union raises a worker's wages.
 You have panel data tracking thousands of workers over ten years, observing their union status and wages each year.
-A simple cross-sectional OLS regression of wages on union membership is almost certainly biased: workers who join unions differ systematically from those who do not — in ability, motivation, industry, occupation, and dozens of other ways you cannot fully measure.
+A simple cross-sectional OLS regression of wages on union membership is almost certainly biased: workers who join unions differ systematically from workers who do not — in ability, motivation, industry, occupation, and dozens of other ways you cannot fully measure.

 But here is the key insight: with panel data, you can compare the same worker before and after they join a union.
-Whatever unobserved characteristics make worker ii different from worker jj — ability, motivation, family background — those characteristics are constant over time for the same worker.
+Whatever make worker ii different from worker jj — ability, motivation, family background — those characteristics are constant over time for the same worker.
 The fixed effects model strips all of that confounding out.

 This within-unit comparison is the power of fixed effects: it exploits within-unit variation over time, effectively asking "what happens to the same worker's wages when their union status changes?" rather than "do workers in unions earn more than workers not in unions?"